Rush'n Attack

-Rush'n Attack, also known as in Japan and Europe, is a 1985 run and gun/hack and slash video game developed and published by Konami for arcades.
+Rush'n Attack, also known as in Japan and Europe, is a 1985 action-platform video game developed and published by Konami for arcades.
 It was later ported to the Nintendo Entertainment System and various home computers.
 Its North American title is a play on the phrase "Russian attack" due to its Cold War setting.
 It became a critical and commercial success for arcades and home computers.
+It was followed by a sequel, Rush'n Attack: Ex-Patriot, in 2010.

 Gameplay

 The players assume the roles of the United States special operations Green Berets (named Steve and Ben on the Japanese Famicom ad poster) who are infiltrating an enemy military base to save POWs from execution by firing squad.
 There are four stages, each ending with a special group of ambushers: